TACC/coe-332-sp24/docs/unit08/concurrency.rst

 ======================

 We begin with an introduction to the concept of concurrency and a basic treatment of the queue data structure.
-By the end of this the module, students should be able to:
+By the end of this module, students should be able to:

   * Describe concurrency and some basic examples of concurrent and nonconcurrent algorithms.
   * Explain at a high level how concurrency will be used to implement a long-running task in our